Qlik-PE/ImmersionDay/content/Lab/index.en.md

 Before beginning with the tutorial, we like to tell you that your Qlik and AWS team is here to help you please do not hesitate to reach out.

-This lab consists of many components to demonstrate for you how easy it is to create connections in Qlik Replicate and execute Qlik Replicate tasks.
+This lab consists of many components to demonstrate for you how easy it is to create connections in QCDI and execute QCDI tasks.

 A few of the main technical use cases are following.